Azure/Vision-AI-DevKit-Pages/docs/_docs/01-Get_Started.md

 This section provides instructions for deploying the VisionSample model to your device using IoT Hub.
 This step can also be pre-configured during the IoT Hub and IoT Edge device setup prior to running OOBE.

-## Setting up your SW development envinronment
+## Setting up your SW development environment

 While there are several ways to train machine learning models and develop additional logic for the Vision AI Dev Kit we recommend using [Visual Studio (VS) Code](https://code.visualstudio.com).